LaunchCodeEducation/intro-to-professional-web-dev-wiki/Class-1-(Data-&-Variables).md

    1. Note that the large group will meet again tonight to do a post-op of the studio task.

 ## Studio
+1. Help students successfully navigate to Repl.it Classroom, as opposed to the standard workspace used for the examples in the reading.
 1.